ecabanasv/astro-portfolio/README.md

 ## License

 This project is open source and available under the [MIT License](LICENSE) unless otherwise specified.

----

-**Author:** @ecabanasv
-For questions or opportunities, feel free to reach out via the contact section on the site.
+It's intentionally early-stage and meant to keep evolving, so any feedback, experiments, or PRs—no matter how small—are appreciated.
+If you spot a better approach or want to propose a tweak, open an issue or discussion so we can learn and improve together.